 - X-Men: First Class: Azazel's much deadlier attack on the CIA facility, which included teleporting enemies up high and leaving them to fall.

-- Used in Jumper rather effectively by Griffin against two Templars in Rome.
+- Used in Jumper rather effectively by Griffin against two Paladins in Rome.
 He quickly performs a series of micro-jumps, which, somehow, gives him tons of momentum, allowing him to bowl over two trained soldiers much larger than him.

 - In the story It's a Good Life, (later adapted into an episode of The Twilight Zone) the psionically empowered boy Anthony "sends" people he doesn't like to "the cornfield."